Ben Gordon

 Benjamin Ashenafi Gordon (born April 4, 1983) is a British-American former professional basketball player.
-Gordon played for 11 seasons in the National Basketball Association (NBA), and he played college basketball for the University of Connecticut, where he won a national championship in 2004.
+He played for 11 seasons in the National Basketball Association (NBA) for the Chicago Bulls, Detroit Pistons, Charlotte Bobcats, and Orlando Magic.
+He played college basketball for the University of Connecticut, where he won a national championship in 2004.

-He is the only player to have ever won the NBA Sixth Man of the Year Award as a rookie.
-Gordon is fourth in career three-point field goals for the Chicago Bulls, behind Kirk Hinrich, Zach LaVine, and Coby White.
-He shares the NBA record for most three point field goals in a game without a miss (9) with Latrell Sprewell and Jalen Brunson.
+Gordon is the only player to have ever won the NBA Sixth Man of the Year Award as a rookie.
+He is fourth in career three-point field goals for the Chicago Bulls, behind Kirk Hinrich, Zach LaVine, and Coby White.
+He shares the NBA record for most three-point field goals in a game without a miss (9) with Latrell Sprewell and Jalen Brunson.

 Early life

 Gordon was born in London, England, to a Jamaican father and an African-American mother.
 He moved to the United States as an infant, and grew up in Mount Vernon, New York.
 Gordon played high school basketball for the Mount Vernon Knights, and helped lead the team to the 2000 New York State Public and Federation Championships.
 Gordon was an All-State player at Mount Vernon and a top-40 national recruit.
 He was heavily recruited by Seton Hall, but decided to attend UConn.